207th (Ottawa-Carleton) Battalion, CEF: Recruiting

 The battalion incorporated both brass and bugle bands.
 The brass band was led by a member of the 43rd Regiment, Lieutenant J.M.
 Brown, and included twenty-two members, while the bugle band was forty-two strong.
 Used primarily for recruiting purposes, both bands also provided "the necessary music for marching, whenever required."

 MacLean's Athletes

 However, the 207th was best known for what it truly specialized at, aside from soldiering.
 This was sports, an activity which gave the battalion the nickname "MacLean's Athletes".
-Rugby was the unit's particular speciality.
+Canadian rugby (later known as Canadian football) was the unit's particular speciality.
 On October 14, 1916, the 207th's rugby team crushed the Queen's University team by a score of 43–8.
-It traveled to Hamilton at the end of the month, beating the Hamilton Tigers (the 205th Battalion's team) by a score of 32-3 and later defeated the Tigers in Lansdowne Park by a score of 24–8.
+It travelled to Hamilton at the end of the month, beating the Hamilton Tigers (the 205th Battalion's team) by a score of 32-3 and later defeated the Tigers in Lansdowne Park by a score of 24–8.
 By the end of the year, the 207th was the champion of the Khaki Interprovincial Rugby Football League.
 The battalion's baseball team won the city of Ottawa baseball league championship the same year.